 In partnership with parents, the staff and governors work hard to provide the best possible education for the children in the school.
 To do this we ensure we have staff who will inspire and encourage our children and who, in turn, need ongoing development and support.

 We provide an environment where pupils are encouraged to achieve their potential in all areas of academic, physical, social, personal, moral and spiritual development.
 Every child is an individual and we pride ourselves on recognising the particular educational and developmental needs of each child.

-The ethos of the school is based on Christian values.
+The vision and values of the school are rooted in Christian narrative.
 The atmosphere of the school is one of care, courtesy and consideration for others: our pupils say that we are a fair school where everyone is respectful, kind and supportive.
 Contributing to, and being part of, a community is important to us.